VOL. II NUMBER 1 ASSOCIATION NEWSLETTER MAY 1996

 We squint our eyes to see from where our challenge be.

-A flash of orange then black from our gaze doest see and now a shudder as our craft
+A flash of orange then black from our gaze doest see and now a shudder

 doth quake and tremble.